 Prescription Authorization Form and bookmark the information on

 how to order a prescription at Drs.
 Foster and Smith's Licensed Pharmacy, where you can save on all of your faithful friends' prescriptions.

-Be sure to let your veterinarian know about any medications or supplements your dog is currently taking, including aspirin or any other non-steroidal anti-inflammatory drugs (NSAIDs), such as Rimadyl.
+Be sure to let your veterinarian know about any medications or supplements your dog is currently taking, including aspirin or any other non-steroidal anti-inflammatory drugs (NSAIDs), such as Quellin or Rimadyl.
 Some medications or supplements may interact in potentially harmful ways; your veterinarian can make the best recommendation for your dog.